Nordgaren/Unpack-Dark-Souls-For-Modding-CSharp/README.md

 **[thefifthmatt](https://github.com/thefifthmatt)** for suggesting how to make the unapacker faster.

 ### Patch Notes
+## v 1.4
+* Updated handling of EXE patch function so that it works like UDSFM with single EXE file.
 ## V 1.3
 * updated the way situations are handled.
 Properly detects if game is unpacked but not patched, etc.
 ## V 1.2